allison-picker/info370/README.md

 There are a number of files each of which builds on another for specificity and clarity for analysis.

+## TO Do's
-As of right now here is what we are working on individually for the project:
+### As of right now here is what we are working on individually for the project:

 EVEN
  (1) Visualualizations of FOLLOWERS, FOLLOWING => pol_accounts file that you cleaned (2) LIKES AND RETWEETS => rerun the summary from the latest merged file